DWI Lawyer in Winchester, MO

 What Happens If This Isn’t My First DWI?

-If this is your second DWI arrest in Winchester, MO, you will likely be facing class A misdemeanor charges, which carry these punishments:
+If you find yourself facing a second DWI arrest in Winchester, MO, be prepared for the prospect of dealing with class A misdemeanor charges, which include these punishments:

 • No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)